Guram Kashia

-Developed at Dinamo Tbilisi, he spent most of his career at Dutch Eredivisie club Vitesse, where he was captain.
-In eight years in the Netherlands, he played 292 official matches (24 goals) and won the KNVB Cup in 2017.
+Developed at Dinamo Tbilisi, Kashia spent most of his career at Dutch Eredivisie club Vitesse, where he was captain.
+In the Netherlands for eight years, he played 292 official matches (24 goals) and won the KNVB Cup in 2017.

+Kashia is the Georgia national team’s most capped player.

 Club career

-Dinamo Tbilisi

-Kashia started playing for Dinamo Tbilisi.
-He is still a big fan of his former club.

-Vitesse
+Early career and MLS

-In 2010, Kashia moved to the Netherlands and signed for Vitesse.
-Kashia soon became a regular member of the starting line-up of the club and two seasons after joining, Kashia was elected as the captain of the club.
-During his career at Vitesse, he amassed a total of 292 matches.
+Kashia began his career in Dinamo Tbilisi.
+He signed for Dutch club Vitesse in 2010 to become a regular member of the starting line-up of the club.
+Kashia was named club captain two years later.
+During his career at Vitesse, He amassed a total of 292 matches.
 In August 2015, Kashia was named Best Player of August in Eredivisie.

-Kashia led Vitesse to the domestic KNVB Cup in 2016–17, starting all but one of their six games and recording a goal and an assist.
-In his five starts, the club outscored their opponents 12–2, including a 2–0 victory over eventual league champions Feyenoord Rotterdam in the quarterfinals.
+Kashia led Vitesse to the domestic KNVB Cup in 2016–17, starting all except one of their six games and recording a goal and an assist.
+In his five starts, the club defeated their opponents 12–2, including a 2–0 victory against eventual league champions Feyenoord Rotterdam in the quarterfinals.
 In October 2017, Kashia wore a rainbow-striped captain's armband for Vitesse against Heracles Almelo in support of LGBT rights, leading to a backlash in his own country and calls for him to step down from the Georgian national team.
 His name was also transliterated as Goeram Kasjia in Dutch.

-San Jose Earthquakes

-On 14 June 2018, Kashia joined Major League Soccer side San Jose Earthquakes on a multi-year contract, joining compatriot and close friend Vako Qazaishvili.

-San Jose declined their contract option on Kashia following their 2020 season.
+On 14 June 2018, Kashia joined Major League Soccer club San Jose Earthquakes on a multi-year contract, joining compatriot and close friend Valeri Qazaishvili.
+The club rejected its contract extension with Kashia following their 2020 season.

+Locomotive Tbilisi and Slovan Bratislava

+Kashia transferred to Locomotive Tbilisi in 2021 before moving to Slovan Bratislava later the same year.
+He was a regular squad member of the team which continued winning the Slovak First Football League title.
+Kashia's contribution three times in a row led him to receive Team of the Season award.
+He signed a new year-long contract with Slovan on 27 June 2024.

 International career

-Kashia made his Georgia debut on 1 April 2009 against Montenegro.
-In October 2012, he scored Georgia's only goal against Finland in a 2014 World Cup qualifier.
+Kashia debuted for Georgia on 1 April 2009 in an exhibition game against Montenegro.
+In October 2012, he scored Georgia's only goal against Finland in a 2014 World Cup qualification.